sodbaveka/wordpress_backup_script/README.md

 My name is Mickaël alias sodbaveka.
 I created this repository as a lab to discover git, gitHub, Bash, Python and Ansible.

-My project as a learner is to create a bash script to automate the backup of a wordpress website.
+My project as a learner is to create bash scripts to automate the backup and restoration of a wordpress website.
 The backup script takes care of :
 - Creating the Files Archive and the MySQL Backup
 - Cleaning Up & Compressing
 - Uploading Backup Files to ftp server with secure connexion
 - Cleaning up backups to avoid a build-up of backup files

+The restore script takes care of :
+- Creating the backup folder
+- Retrieving the names of the files to copy
+- Downloading files from ftp server with secure connection
+- Restoring wordpress database
+- Restoring wordpress files

 Please feel free to message me if you have any questions.